Alexis Masbou: 125cc/Moto3 World Championship

 At the 2014 Czech Republic Grand Prix, Masbou achieved his first victory at World Championship level after prevailing in a 17-rider lead battle, holding off Enea Bastianini and Danny Kent on the final lap.

-Masbou gets another win At 2015 Qatar motorcycle Grand Prix.
+Masbou earned another win at the 2015 Qatar motorcycle Grand Prix.

 Masbou still remained with the team for 2016 season, but the team will use newly Peugeot MGP3O.
 After failing to score a single point in nine races he was replaced by Albert Arenas ahead of the Austrian Grand Prix.

-He will be ineligible to compete in Moto3 in 2017 due to the age limit.
+Masbou became ineligible to compete in Moto3 in 2017 due to the age limit.